gyorilab/mira/docs/index.md

 The three required arguments are the input template model, key, and strata

+**Example: Stratification on a basic SIR model by vaccination status**
 ```python
 from mira.examples.sir import sir as model
 from mira.metamodel.ops import stratify